0xGr1tL1/web_writeups/school portal/Readme.md

 *Certificate generation*

 ### SSTI Detection and Testing
-During testing of the certificate generation functionality, we started with a basic SSTI detection payload to see if the application processes user input through a template engine.
+During testing of the certificate generation functionality, I started with a basic SSTI detection payload to see if the application processes user input through a template engine.

 **Initial Test Payload:** `{{7*7}}`